henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 ##Objective
 ###Learning Objective - Module 1
-The main objective of this session is for the attendees to learn more about Cloud Management Gateway and Cloud Distribution Point.
+The main objective of this session is for the attendees to learn more about Cloud Management Gateway.
 ###Learning Objective - Module 2
 One of the goals of the session will be for the attendees to gain experience and knowledge on how to install, configure and manage co-management within configuration manager.
-This will include the pre-requirements of Azure, certificates, cloud management gateway and cloud distribution point.
+This will include the pre-requirements of Azure, certificates, and cloud management gateway.
 ###Learning Objective - Module 3
 Finally, the attendees will get some hands-on experience with Windows Autopilot, and how to setup and manage a device inside the portal, the attendees will be able to configure a profile and deploy the profiles to the sample devices within Windows Autopilot.

 ##Scenario
-You are working with Contoso customer to implement, Cloud Management Gateway and Cloud Distribution Point, Co-Management in Configuaration Manager and Autopilot.
+You are working with Contoso customer to implement, Cloud Management Gateway, Co-Management in Configuaration Manager and Autopilot.
 Let's guide you to the different requirements for a successfull implementation

 ===
 #Module 1, Lab 1, Exercise 1 - Configure EM+S and Azure Tenant